AmeerMoukadam/Javascriptweirdparts/README.md

 # Javascriptweirdparts
-A repo about understanding the weird parts of Javascript.
+A repo dedicated to understanding the weird parts of Javascript.